A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Method

-\paragraph{Document-Level Attention} Unlike \citet{xiao2022primera} that enables full global attention on global tokens (see the \textbf{orange} blocks in Fig.\ref{fig:attn_schemes}b), we only allow the SOD tokens to attend to same-document tokens or other SOD tokens (see the \textbf{orange} blocks in Fig.\ref{fig:model}, ``hierarchical self-attention'').
-This allows each SOD token to encode the information in the same document, as during the PLM's pre-training process, while interacting only with the other SOD tokens to exchange cross-document information.
+\paragraph{Document-Level Attention} Unlike LED or P\textsc{rimera} which enable full attention on global tokens (shown with {orange} \squareblock[orange]{8pt}{8pt} blocks in \Cref{fig:attn_schemes}b), we only allow the SOD tokens to attend to same-document tokens and SOD tokens from other documents, as shown with the orange \squareblock[orange]{8pt}{8pt} blocks in the ``hierarchical self-attention'' diagram in \Cref{fig:model}.
+This allows each SOD token to encode the information in the same document, while only exchanging cross-document information with other SOD tokens.